Home

 This is as a result of the vote held on May 3 when a Special Convention was held to determine whether the two-diocese Partnership should remain in place.
 The vote was a resounding no. The Diocese of Western New York is now in the process of choosing a bishop separately from the Diocese of NWPA.

-St. John’s is on the Tour
+St. John’s a Stop on the Architectural Tour

 Masks and hand sanitizer continue to be available at the door for those who wish to use them.